rust-lang/impl-trait-utils/README.md

 ## `trait_transformer`

-`trait_transformer` does the same thing as `make_variant`, but using experimental nightly-only syntax that depends on the `return_type_notation` feature.
+`trait_transformer` does the same thing as `make`, but using experimental nightly-only syntax that depends on the `return_type_notation` feature.
 It may be used to experiment with new kinds of trait transformations in the future.

 #### License and usage notes